T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 ## Example Project :   Adoption Center :

-#### Overview : An application for adopting pets, users can view the available pets, In addition, the user can view the available pets sorted according to the age of the pet, user can adopt a pet and the user can also feed any pet if he wishes to do..
+#### Overview : An application for adopting pets, users can view the available pets, In addition, the user can view the available pets sorted according to the age of the pet, user can adopt a pet and the user can also feed any pet if he wishes to do, and user can add pet to adaption center.

 #### As a user I should be able to do the following :
-1. View the list of available pets
+- View the list of available pets
-4. View the list of available pets based on age sorting
+- View the list of available pets based on age sorting
-2. Adopt a pet from the center
+- Adopt a pet from the center
-3. Feed a pet at the center
+- Feed a pet at the center
+- Add pet to adaption center
-5. Exit
+- Exit from application